 4. Quantify Objectively High-Quality Content

-For years, Google and experts have said quality content was the best way to influence higher search results.
+For years, Google and SEO experts have said quality content was the best way to influence higher search results.
 While that’s been a correct assessment, it’s been exceedingly subjective what that meant.
 Hiring a professional writer or creating a lengthy, exhaustive guide for your niche has had mixed results.
 The truth of the matter lies with what other websites are doing and how you can improve on their efforts.

 A quick scan of what your competitions’ websites are aimed at can give you a big clue into what both your visitors and Google are looking to see from your site.
 Educating your potential customers on the confusing aspects of your niche can also help, similar to what is found on Brilliance’s website.
 They have an extensive library of educational resources to assist new customers in understanding the process of selecting the right jewelry.
 Sometimes it might be tempting or exciting to reinvent the wheel, but simply taking your website from where it is to where it needs to be content wise can make a big difference.

 5. Tap into The Expanding Mobile User Base